 Students are eligible to receive the scholarship if they meet one of the following criteria:

-• a student who has been in out-of-home placement with DHS, or who was adopted while in the permanent custody of DHS.
+- The student was adopted while in permanent custody of DHS.

 A participating private school receives a voucher in an amount equal to state and local dollars spent on the child in public school or the private school’s tuition and fees, whichever is less.
 The program has no income cap so any student who meets eligibility criteria is eligible regardless of the family’s income.
 In 2012, the Oklahoma Supreme Court upheld the constitutionality of the program faced with a challenge from Tulsa-area school districts.

-In the 2020-21 school year, 1,135 students received scholarships totaling $7.3M, an average of roughly $6,500 per student, according to data from the State Department of Education.
-The number of scholarship recipients more than doubled from 2015-16 to 2020-21.
-There are 83 private schools that have been approved to participate, almost all of which are run by religious institutions.
+In the 2024-25 school year, private schools received $13.6M to serve 1,724 LNH recipients, an average of $7,876 per student, according to the annual report compiled by the State Department of Education.
+The number of scholarship recipients nearly quadrupled from 2015-16 (455) to 2024-25.
+There are 113 private schools that have been approved to participate, almost all of which are run by religious institutions.
+Oklahoma City’s Trinity School of Edgemere (152 students), Tulsa’s Town and Country school (149 students), and Tulsa’s Victory Christian School (80 students) served the largest number of LHN recipients in 2024-25.